 Longmont has many breweries, distilleries and a cidery with many locations offering tours, tastings and unique events.
 Two of Colorado’s largest craft brewers, Left Hand Brewing Company and Oskar Blues Brewery, are headquartered in Longmont.
 Want a fun way to see them all?
 Try the Brewhop Trolley that allows riders to jump on and off at many craft beverage locations in Longmont.

 With a history steeped in agriculture, technology and innovation, Longmont has created a diverse population since its 1871 founding.
 History buffs will enjoy walking the historic downtown area, the Dougherty Museum, 10 National Historic landmarks, Sandstone Ranch Visitor & Learning Center and the award-winning Front Range Rising, a long-term exhibit featuring the history of the area, at the Longmont Museum & Cultural Center.

-Hike miles of paved trails, grab a bike through our Zagster bike share program with locations throughout the city, kayak or paddleboard Union Reservoir, snowshoe or cross country ski Rabbit Mountain Open Space, perfect your golf swing at a scenic course in town or birdwatch, camp and fish at St. Vrain State Park.
+Hike miles of paved trails, bike throughout the city, kayak or paddleboard Union Reservoir, tube the St Vrain at the new Dickens Farm Nature Area, snowshoe or hike Rabbit Mountain Open Space, perfect your golf swing at a scenic course in town or birdwatch, camp and fish at St. Vrain State Park.
 Looking for something to really get your heart pumping?
 Check out Mile-Hi Skydiving Center for a chance to freefall from 18,000 feet above sea level with the majestic Rocky Mountains as your backdrop.